QuantumBreakz/RAG-CHATBOT/INSTRUCTIONS.md

-# PITB RAG Chatbot – Developer Instructions (Extensive)
+# XOR RAG Chatbot – Developer Instructions (Extensive)

 ---

 ## 1. High-Level Overview

-This project is a robust, production-grade, fully offline Retrieval-Augmented Generation (RAG) chatbot for document Q&A, built with Streamlit, ChromaDB, and Ollama.
+This project is a robust, production-grade, fully offline Retrieval-Augmented Generation (RAG) chatbot system for document Q&A, built with a modern React frontend, FastAPI backend, ChromaDB for vector storage, Ollama for LLM/embeddings, and Redis for caching.
 It is designed for secure, multi-document Q&A in sensitive environments, with persistent chat history, efficient vector storage, and a modern, user-friendly UI.
 All data and computation are local—no cloud dependencies after setup.

 **Key Features:**
 - Multi-document upload and Q&A
-- Real-time, streaming LLM responses
+- Real-time, streaming LLM responses via Ollama
 - Persistent, multi-chat history with context and uploads
-- Efficient, cached vector storage (ChromaDB)
+- Efficient, cached vector storage (ChromaDB) and Redis caching for embeddings, queries, and chat history
 - Per-chat and global embedding management
 - Robust error handling, duplicate prevention, and UI state management
-- PITB branding, dark/light theme, and modern UX
+- Modern React UI/UX: error boundaries, loading spinners, banners, confirmations, and persistent status indicators
+- Playwright integration tests for end-to-end verification
+- Docker Compose for multi-service deployment
+- Streamlit UI retained for debugging and development only
 - Fully local: no internet required after setup

 ---